#1 in Quality Local News

 South Pasadenan Margaret Prietto is a retired LAUSD teacher and middle school administrator with multiple degrees.
 Her interests include reading, long walks, Inka culture, hiking in the Andes (Peru is her father’s birthplace), and writing stories of and with her large family.

-Garrett Rowlan has been writing all of his life.
-A big supporter of social justice issues and a retired sub teacher for LAUSD, he has published some sixty or so short stories and essays.
-He published two novels and a third one is coming out soon.
+Garrett Rowlan has been writing for most of his life.
+A passionate movie fan and a strong supporter of social justice issues, he is also a retired substitute teacher for LAUSD.
+He has published around sixty short stories and essays, two novels, and is set to release a third one soon.

 Kathabela Wilson is a local poet/writer/artist and musician.
 Her Poets Salon has become an international respected must read in the poetry world.
 She's the creator and host of the Pasadena-based group, “Poets on Site.”